Péter Harrach

 Péter Pál Harrach (born 2 November 1947) is a Hungarian politician and theologian, who served as Minister of Social Affairs and Family in the first cabinet of Viktor Orbán from 1998 to 2002.
 He was one of the Deputy Speakers of the National Assembly of Hungary from 27 May 2002 to 13 May 2010.
-He is a member of the National Assembly of Hungary since 18 June 1998.
+He was a member of the National Assembly of Hungary from 18 June 1998 to 8 May 2026.
 He was leader of the Christian Democratic People's Party (KDNP) parliamentary group between 2010 and 2020.

 Early life and education

 He finished King Stephen I Grammar School in 1966.
 He graduated as a theologian from the Roman Catholic Academy of Theology in 1972.
 He worked in numerous parishes as an assistant to the priest.
 He was the rapporteur of secular matters in the Episcopal Secretariat of the Hungarian Catholic Episcopal Conference, and he was a member of the family ministering commission from 1990 to 1998.